zeel099/cs-messaging-app/README.md

  - http://localhost:3000/api/messages/search to search the query

 ## Implemented features
-- Form based interface for users to submit queries or messages
+- customer interface for submit queries or messages
 - Agent interface that allows to respond to queries
 - Provision to respond to multiple queries of same user in one go
 - Search functionality to allow agents to search over messages and customers